 ACEQUIA GOVERNANCE PROJECT

-The project is currently staffed with technical assistance providers on bylaws, water rights, acequia mapping, one-on-one consulting, and a subcontract for legal assistance.
-The NMAA has managed this project through a Professional Services Contract with the Department of Finance and Administration, which has resulted in the creation of an Acequia Governance Handbook, the adoption or update of over 400 sets of acequia bylaws, and the completion of over 100 acequia infrastructure capital improvement plans (ICIP).
+The Acequia Governance Project is currently staffed with technical assistance providers on bylaws, water rights, acequia mapping, one-on-one consulting, and a subcontract for legal assistance.
+The NMAA manages this project through a Professional Services Contract with the Department of Finance and Administration, which has resulted in the development of an Acequia Governance Handbook, the adoption or update of over 400 sets of acequia bylaws, and the completion of over 100 acequia infrastructure capital improvement plans (ICIP).